Kearny County, Kansas Santa Fe Trail

 The trail continued southwest toward present-day Lakin, Kansas.
 About six miles southwest of this community, on the north side of the river road, is a place called Indian Mound.
 Even before the Santa Fe Trail was established, this naturally occurring rock formation was used as a wayfinder for nearby Chouteau’s Island.
 After establishing trade with Santa Fe, this mound was used to denote the location of the Upper Arkansas River crossings and the last major opportunity to choose between the Mountain or Cimarron routes of the Santa Fe Trail.

-During the trail’s active days, the mound was much bigger, once being visible from Lakin.
-However, over the years, people looking for relics have hastened its erosion, though the view from atop the mound is still impressive today.
+During the trail’s active days, the mound was much bigger and was once visible from Lakin.
+However, over the years, people seeking relics have hastened its erosion, although the view from atop the mound remains impressive today.

-Somewhere in this area was a place called Bluff Station, which was thought to have been built by Major Bennett Riley’s troops in 1829.
-It was later used in the mid-19th century by stage companies as a relay station.
-Though remains of the walls of the station were said to have been visible as late as 1900, its location remains a mystery today.
+Somewhere in this area was Bluff Station, which was thought to have been built by Major Bennett Riley’s troops in 1829.
+It was later used as a relay station by stage companies in the mid-19th century.
+Although the remains of the station’s walls were reportedly visible as late as 1900, their location remains unknown today.

-Located south of Indian Mound was once a place called Chouteau’s Island.
-Though it has long since disappeared due to erosion by the Arkansas River, it was once an important landmark on the trail.
+Located south of Indian Mound was Chouteau’s Island.
+Although it has long since been eroded by the Arkansas River, it was once a significant landmark on the trail.
 It was near here, in the spring of 1816, that Auguste P. Chouteau’s hunting party was traveling east with a winter’s catch of furs when they were attacked near the river by 200 Pawnee Indians.
-The men retreated to Chouteau’s Island to resist the attack and beat off the Indians.
+The men retreated to Chouteau’s Island to resist the attack and repel the Indians.
 In the Battle of Chouteau’s Island, the trappers lost one man, and three were wounded.
 Seven of the Indians were killed.

 Francis Xavier Aubry

-It was also here in 1829 that the first military escort on the Trail camped while the trader caravan proceeded to Santa Fe.
+In 1829, the first military escort on the Trail camped here while the trader caravan proceeded to Santa Fe.
 At that time, the Arkansas River was the international boundary.
-But, it wasn’t Mexicans the soldiers needed to worry about; rather, they spent the summer fighting off Indians, losing several men and part of their oxen.
-The return from Santa Fe of the caravan with a Mexican escort was much celebrated.
+But the soldiers didn’t need to worry about Mexicans; instead, they spent the summer fighting off Indians, losing several men and part of their oxen.
+The caravan’s return from Santa Fe with a Mexican escort was much celebrated.

-Beyond Chouteau’s Island, as the wagon trains turned south to go down to the Cimarron River, they skirted the west side of a small, very deep lake called Clear Lake.
-It was about 50 feet in diameter, and, at one time, it was sounded to a depth of 250 feet without finding any bottom.
+Beyond Chouteau’s Island, as the wagon trains turned south to go down to the Cimarron River, they skirted the west side of a small, bottomless lake called Clear Lake.
+It was approximately 50 feet in diameter and, at one time, was sounded to a depth of 250 feet without encountering any bottom.
 When the wagons passed this point, they followed Bear Creek Pass through the sandhills.

-This section of the trail was abandoned by March 1870 when the Kansas-Pacific Railroad came through to Kit Carson, Colorado.
+This section of the trail was abandoned by March 1870, when the Kansas-Pacific Railroad reached Kit Carson, Colorado.

 Also See: